-CCRI requires all full- and part-time students enrolled for in-person classes for the Fall 2021 semester and all faculty and non-classified employees to be vaccinated against COVID-19 or have approved medical or religious exemptions.
+CCRI requires all full- and part-time students enrolled for in-person classes and all faculty and non-classified employees to be vaccinated against COVID-19 or have approved medical or religious exemptions.

 The college accepts proof of vaccination of any of the three available vaccines: Moderna, Pfizer, or Johnson & Johnson.
 Free vaccine clinics administering the Pfizer and Johnson & Johnson vaccines are available at each of our on-campus and drive-through vaccine clinics (see below for dates and locations).

-All students registered for in-person classes for the Fall 2021 semester must upload their completed vaccination or exemption forms to the Student Health Records Portal.
+All students registered for in-person classes for the Spring 2022 semester must upload their completed vaccination or exemption forms to the Student Health Records Portal.

-For additional information, visit our Vaccine Policy FAQs webpage,or download our Vaccine Reference Sheetor 2021 Fall Student Manual.
+For additional information, visit our Vaccine Policy FAQs webpage,or download our Vaccine Reference Sheetor 2022 Spring Student Manual.
 Students registering for a medical or religious exemption must complete the following forms and upload them to the Student Health Records Portal for verification:

-All Council of Postsecondary Education employees, meaning full- and part-time faculty and non-classified employees, must be fully vaccinated by November 1, 2021.
+All Council of Postsecondary Education employees, meaning full- and part-time faculty and non-classified employees, must be fully vaccinated.
 Exemptions for qualifying medical conditions or sincerely held religious beliefs will be recognized.
 The entire policy is available online.